 Now that you have some new perspectives it’s time to lace up those shoes as a new runner, that is, a new runner who will not just listen to others, but a new runner who will listen to their self.

 Know your potential is limitless!
 The right words for the right person can create a paradigm shift that unleashes that potential which drives you to the finish line.
 If this information is new to you, great!
 If you doubt any of it, even better!
 We don’t learn from KNOWING we learn from DOUBT.
 With doubt, we dig deep into the new information to prove ourselves right or wrong.
 But most importantly, we take ACTION to find out.
 We take action to learn more and to apply new tips to our running, instantly becoming a better runner!

 REMEMBER…sometimes looking through a new lens is all you need to have a breakthrough in your running.

-Ready to take immediate action?
-If so click the image below and grab a copy of my new book!
-Learn how to run ANY distance by running only ONE day per week.
+Ready to take immediate action and run ANY distance by running only ONE day per week?
+If so, grab a copy of ‘A Runner’s Secret’ below.
 You will receive training plans for the 5k, 10k, half-marathon, marathon, 50k, 50-mile, 100k, and 100-mile distances.
-Ebook version available here.